mosaicml/llm-foundry/README.md

 Notes:
 1. `attn_impl: triton` does not work.
 1. We don't yet have a docker img where everything works perfectly.
-You might need to up/down grade some packages (in our case, we needed to downgrade numpy) before everything works without issue.
+You might need to up/down grade some packages (in our case, we needed to downgrade to `numpy==1.23.5`) before everything works without issue.

 # Quickstart